eye-division/adventure-places/_projects/_defaults.md

     mime_type: "image/jpeg"
 _comments:
   title: Page title
-  permalink: This is the web address of the page - just letters and hyphens please
   project_date: Date project started (shown as Month Year)
   project_to_date: Project end date (shown as Month Year)
   display_image: Show the featured image at the top of the page